BSCCNS/Applio_light/README.md

 $ ./run-applio.sh

-This will open the applio app in the web browser, you can close it since we will not use it
+At then end of the process, this will open the applio app in the web browser.
+You can close it since we will not use it

 ### 2. Execution